-A VISIT TO BOLZANO — or Bozen as it is also known — immerses you in centuries of German, Italian and Austrian influences not to mention a riveting history that surpasses ancient Rome by 3,000 years.
+A visit to Bolzano — or Bozen as it is also known — envelopes you in contrasting wonders on par with the Alpine glory in the wild blue yonder.
+Its lively streets and squares immerse you in centuries of German, Italian and Austrian influences not to mention a riveting history that surpasses ancient Rome by 3,000 years.
 Often referred to as “The Gateway to the Dolomites”, this vibrant capital of South Tyrol crystalizes why the region is one of the must-see hidden gems of Europe.

-At the center looms a remarkable statue of Walther von der Vogelweide, a renowned poet and Minnesinger from the Middle Ages believed to have been born in South Tyrol.
+At the center of the Waltherplatz is a remarkable statue of Walther von der Vogelweide, a renowned poet and Minnesinger from the Middle Ages believed to have been born in South Tyrol.
 He was the Jim Morrison of the medieval age.
 Sculpted in 1889 from South Tyrol’s revered Lasser marble, the statue stands on an impressive fountain encircled by flowers.

 From the square, it’s impossible to miss the Gothic-Romanesque cathedral of Our Lady of the Assumption, which is the largest Gothic church in South Tyrol.
 The cathedral was originally constructed in the 12th century and took on its Gothic form in the 14th century.

-Inside, lovers of medieval art can enjoy frescoes from the 1300s and marvel at the cathedral’s pulpit.
+Inside, lovers of medieval art can admire frescoes from the 1300s and marvel at the cathedral’s pulpit.
 It is a masterful work of Gothic art sculpted in 1507.
-While visiting, see if you can spot the hunter and fox lingering within its etchings.
+While studying its details, see if you can spot the hunter and fox lingering within its chiseled scene.

-While the shops are fun to explore, the colorful facades lining the Via Portici really bring your imagination to life.
-They vividly exhibit a melodic blend of Italian and German architectural influences decorated with murals, carvings and other artistic expressions.
+While the shops are fun to explore, the colorful facades lining the Via dei Portici really bring your imagination to life.
+They exhibit a variety of architectural styles and are decorated with murals, carvings and other artistic expressions vividly showcasing Bolzano’s harmonic blend of Italian and German heritage.

 After consuming so much history, art and architecture it’s only natural to settle in for a long lunch.
 Experience a true South Tyrolean meal with a glass of the region’s celebrated wine at Wirtshaus Vögele.